datvm/Theoblogy/src/content/christianity/en/there-was-no-room-at-the-inn.md

 > While they were there, the time came for the baby to be born, [](https://www.biblegateway.com/passage/?search=Luke%202%3A6&version=NIV)

-The idea that Mary was about to give birth when they arrived in Bethlehem is unlikely because:
+The idea that Mary was about to give birth when they arrived in Bethlehem is unlikely for several reasons:

 1. Censuses in the Roman Empire were not "surprise" inspections.
 They were announced well in advance and there was plenty of time to prepare for travel [](https://www.ons.gov.uk/census/2011census/howourcensusworks/aboutcensuses/censushistory/censustakingintheancientworld).
 2. The journey from Nazareth to Bethlehem is approximately 70 miles (112 km), which would take around 4 days on foot.
 It is unlikely that Mary would have traveled that late in her pregnancy.